VPAC/superlinux/supercomputingwithlinux.md

 `rsync -avz source/ username@remotemachine.com:/path/to/destination/`

 The -avz ensures that it is in archive mode (recursive, copies symlinks, preserves permissions), is verbose, and compresses on transmission.
 Note that rsync is "trailing slash sensitive".
 A trailing / on a source means "copy the contents of this directory".
 Without a trailing slash it means "copy the directory".
-In many implementations rsync can be quite intelligent and work out which protocol you are using, so the following will suffice:
+In many implementations rsync can be quite intelligent and work out which protocol one is using, so the following will suffice:

 `rsync -avz source/ username@remotemachine:/path/to/destination` `rsync – avz username@remotemachine:/path/to/source/ .`